soandrew/hexagon-nav/README.md

 ## Usage

-The main decorator is the `hexagon-nav` class which should be added to the navigation `nav` element.
-Then the `nav` class should be added to the inner `ol` or `ul` list element.
+The main points of customizability are the text and background image for each list item.

 Text within a list item should be wrapped in a tag with the class `text`.
 Generally this would be the `a` tag used for navigation links.